 - Give it a couple minutes so you do not get burned and cut the pumpkin in half.

 - Scoop seeds out of it and peel the skin off.
-You now have your puree and if you want it to be mushier you can use the food processor to blend it completely smooth.
+To make a smooth puree, add the pumpkin to a food processor and blend until it is smooth.

 For step by step pictures - Instant Pot pumpkin puree.